Foreign relations of North Korea

-The foreign relations of North Korea – officially the Democratic People's Republic of Korea (DPRK) – have been shaped by its conflict with South Korea and its historical ties with world communism.
-Both the government of North Korea and the government of South Korea (officially the Republic of Korea) claim to be the sole legitimate government of the whole of Korea.
-The Korean War in the 1950s failed to resolve the issue, leaving North Korea locked in a military confrontation with South Korea and the United States Forces Korea across the Demilitarized Zone.
+North Korea has diplomatic relations with 160 states.
+In the past, the country's foreign relations were marked by its conflict with South Korea and its historical ties to the Soviet Union.
+Both the government of North Korea and the government of South Korea claim to be the sole legitimate government of the whole of Korea.
+The de facto end of the Korean War left North Korea in a military confrontation with South Korea along the Korean Demilitarized Zone.

-At the start of the Cold War, North Korea only had diplomatic recognition by communist countries.
+At the start of the Cold War, North Korea had diplomatic recognition only by communist countries.
 Over the following decades, it established relations with developing countries and joined the Non-Aligned Movement.
 When the Eastern Bloc collapsed in the years 1989–1992, North Korea made efforts to improve its diplomatic relations with developed capitalist countries.
 At the same time, there were international efforts to resolve the confrontation on the Korean peninsula (known as the Korean conflict).
 At the same time, North Korea acquired nuclear weapons, adding to the concerns of the international community.

-In 2018, North Korean leader Kim Jong-un began negotiations with South Korea and the United States.
-This led to the first face-to-face discussion in Singapore between a leader of North Korea and a sitting President of the United States.